kbsezginel/kbsezginel.github.io/_pages/cv.md

 CHEM 103 (General Chemistry) Koc University, Istanbul, Turkey<br>
 - Attended weekly lab sessions of freshman students, graded quizzes, lab reports and midterm questions, proctored the midterms and finals.

+## Professional Experience

+### Clinical Research Intern | Aug 2013 - Sep 2013
+AbbVie Pharmaceutical Research & Development Istanbul, Turkey<br>
+- Examined the procedures of various phase clinical trials, organized and translated official documents.
+- Studied the mechanism of action for several drugs in trial and presented the simplified mechanisms to clinical research department personnel.

+### Quality Control and Production Intern | Aug 2011 - Sep 2011
+EVYAP Sabun, Yağ, Gliserin Sanayi ve Ticaret A.Ş.
+Istanbul, Turkey<br>
+- Learned various quality control methods and observed the production of various hygienic and cosmetic products.
+- Investigated the quality problems and suggested new solutions to overcome these problems by making a presentation to the related departments and their coordinators.

+### Production Intern | July 2010 - Aug 2010
+Teknova Matbaacılık Kimya Sanayi A.Ş.
+Istanbul, Turkey<br>
+- Observed the production process and inspected the quality of printing chemicals.

 ## Honors and Awards